wework/wework.github.io/_posts/2015-11-05-add-columns-with-default-values-to-large-tables-in-rails-postgres.markdown

 ### Reason
 - Column creation with default values causes all rows to be touched at the same time
 - Updates are a slow operation in Postgres since it has to guarantee consistency
-- That guarantee results in whole table locking
+- That guarantee results in locking the entire table

 ### Solution
 - Postgres can create null columns extremely fast!
 Even on a huge table!